 2. OFFER ONE OR TWO FIRMLY SUGGESTED SOLUTIONS

-Offering too many suggestions will only confuse your client and allow him to become indecisive.
-Be very clear on the direction you offer with your solution and ask the person or team you are supporting to repeat it back so that it is clear.
+Offering too many suggestions will confuse your clients and make them indecisive.
+Be very clear about the direction you provide with your solution, and ask the person or team you are supporting to repeat it so that it is clear.

 3. PRIORITISE YOUR CLIENT’S ACTION STEPS TO HELP AVOID OVERWHELM